IsmaeelVaris/MasjidMunchies/apps/backend/ReadME.md

 apps/backend/postman/MasjidMunchies-API.postman_collection.json
 ```

-Import this file into Postman to quickly test all backend endpoints.
+Import this into Postman to test backend endpoints quickly.

 ---

+## 8. Notes

+* Always use the latest `.env` from Ismaeel Varis.
+* Prisma Studio is for local development only.
+* The backend depends on shared packages in `/packages/shared`.

+---

 ## License

-Copyright (c) 2025 Ismaeel Varis and MasjidMunchies
+MIT © 2025 Ismaeel Varis

-This project is licensed under the MIT License.
-See the [LICENSE](../../LICENSE) file for details.
+This project is licensed under the [MIT License](../../LICENSE).